Experiential Learning Depot

 For example, my students do a heritage PBL every year, and they authentically present at a community exhibition night that I organize.
 I would add that date and important side notes about that event to my planner.

-Steps in project-based learning for student-led learners: Step 5 authentic presentations
+Project-based learning steps for student-led learners: Step 5 authentic presentations

 Step 6: Reflections